novasamatech/nova-wallet-android-releases/README.md

+# ⚠️ Nova Wallet Android releases moved to the [main repository](https://github.com/novasamatech/nova-wallet-android) in order to keep code base and releases in one repository.

 # Releases of Nova Wallet Android

-⚠️ Nova Wallet Android releases moved to the [main repository](https://github.com/novasamatech/nova-wallet-android) in order to keep code base and releases in one repository.

 Check "releases" section to find the most recent release
 ## License